Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

-Bryan Reynolds -- with an on-base percentage of .244 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 5 at 6:35 PM ET.
+Bryan Reynolds -- batting .268 with three doubles, a triple, a home run, two walks and five RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Freddy Peralta on the hill, on September 6 at 12:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Brewers